Top 5 predictors of career success:

 Physical exercise is the only known way to prevent an age-related decline in non-verbal IQ.

 The Big 5 personality traits test is the most accurate measure of personality.
 It is made up of 5 traits: extraversion, neuroticism, agreeableness, conscientiousness, and openness to experience.
 High conscientiousness is the best predictor of career success.
 Conscientiousness is composed of industriousness (hard work) and orderliness.

 Conscientiousness can be increased by setting worthwhile goals and developing habits.

 Going out and “networking” is a waste of time.
 Instead, become genuine friends with competent people.
 As you get older, you will all be in high positions and you’ll have a powerful network.

-Additionally, you can move to an area that has many success-minded people, like Silicon Valley or Austin, Texas.
+Additionally, you can move to an area that has many success-minded people, like Silicon Valley or New York City.